julia4ta/tutorials/README.md

 I share all of my code on GitHub, so everyone has free access to my code.

 ---
-### Ways to support this project
+### How to support this project

+As of January 1, 2024, I am currently on hiatus from making new videos.

+Channel Memberships and Super Thanks are disabled for this YouTube channel.

+If you watched any of the videos in my collection and found them to be helpful, then please consider making a donation to help offset some of the expenses that were required to produce those videos.

-I am funding this project from my personal savings and from the generosity of donors like you.
+I am funding my YouTube channels from my personal savings and from the generosity of donors like you.

-I am seeking individuals and/or organizations who may be interested in supporting me to build a sustainable pipeline of open-source educational content to help grow the Julia community.

-All donations are being used to cover expenses related to creating more educational content.

 I thank you, in advance, for your consideration!

-The best way to support this project is to watch the videos on YouTube.
+The best way to support these videos financially is by making a donation via my Liberapay account using this link:

-You can also Like, Share and Comment.

-If you'd like to support the project financially, you can make one-time donations using YouTube's Super Thanks button, which is available on every video (you have to be signed in to YouTube to see the button).

-For on-going support, please consider [Joining](https://www.youtube.com/channel/UCQwQVlIkbalDzmMnr-0tRhw/join) and becoming a channel member (you need to be signed in to YouTube to use this link).

-Channel Members get early access to videos.

-If you prefer, I also have a Liberapay account that offers a lot of different options for making donations:

 <noscript><a href="https://liberapay.com/julia4ta/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>